 This is based on original content by James Drury.

 When you're planning a party in London you're spoilt for choice.
 If you're like us, what you really want is a great pub with good drinks on offer and a quirky or function room that'll get your guests talking.
 So we decided to trawl the city for the best pubs with private rooms.
 Whether you're looking for a proper east end boozer, a quirky south London party place, classy north London birthday venue or a west London night you won't forget, we've hunted down those that stand out from the rest.

 If you’re planning a party in swish Mayfair, expect to pay Gucci prices.
 But not at The Iron Duke, where the Boot Room won’t cost you a penny.

-Yes, that’s right, it’ll cost nothing to invite up to 45 people to party in the light, high-ceiling room above the main pub.
+Yes, that’s right, it’ll cost nothing party in the light, high-ceiling room above the main pub, which ordinarily caters for up to 45 people.
 For a talking point, the marble fireplace bears the quote “publish and be damned”- the Duke of Wellington’s response to an ex-mistress who threatened to publish the love letters he had written to her.

 It can be decorated as you like and has audio set-up so you can bring your favourite tunes, or a DJ, plus a TV screen and a projector.

 As a Fuller's pub, the beers are the brewery's normal fare, while the food — which can be ordered in advance — is pub grub style.
 Expect the usual fish and chips and burgers, but also tea and hop smoked haddock and salmon fishcakes and harissa lamb chops, plus a couple of vegan and vegetarian options.